PeterWaher/IoTGateway/Waher.IoTGateway.Resources/Root/Markdown.md

 Use this key to provide a title for the document.
 The title of the page will be shown in the browser header or tab.

-### Vary

-The value of this tag will be used when returning the document over an HTTP interface.
-The value will be literally used as a `Vary`
-HTTP header value of the generated HTML contents.
-Together with the [Cache-Control](#cacheControl) meta-tag they provide a means to control how the generated page will be cached.

 ### VideoAutoplay

 If video should be played automatically or not.
 Value is a boolean value.
 Strings representing `true`, include `1`, `true`, `yes` and `on`.